mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

     // this "derefs" the guard into &mut u32
     *guard += 42;

-There are however cases where this beautiful system does not work: in particular you probably ran into this limitation with thread locals.
+There are however cases where this neat system does not work: in particular you probably ran into this limitation with thread locals.
 You would expect a thread local to work this way: